Masked Auto-Regressive Variational Acceleration: Fast Inference Makes Practical Reinforcement Learning: Experiments

 \subsection{Experimental Setup}

-\paragraph{Model Settings} Following MAR~\cite{li2024autoregressive}, our diffusion process adopts a cosine noise schedule with 1000 training steps.
+Following MAR~\cite{li2024autoregressive}, our diffusion process adopts a cosine noise schedule with 1000 training steps.
 The denoising network predicts the noise vector $\varepsilon$ through a lightweight MLP.
-We evaluate three model scales the same as MAR, denoted as \textbf{Base}, \textbf{Large}, and \textbf{Huge}, which differ in the depth and width of the denoising MLP used in the diffusion component.
-The details of different models are illustrated in \textbf{Table~\ref{tab:models}}.
+We evaluate three model scales identical to MAR: \textbf{Base} (6 blocks, 1024 width, 208M params), \textbf{Large} (8 blocks, 1280 width, 479M params), and \textbf{Huge} (12 blocks, 1536 width, 943M params).
 In the distillation stage, we train each model on 8 NVIDIA A800 GPUs for 30 epochs, which takes approximately 3 days to complete.
 In the RL refinement stage, we further refine the distilled model on the same hardware configuration for 5 epochs, requiring about 2 days of training.